ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_swissre_breastcancer/concept_model.rst

 2.0 Modeling aims and objectives
 ++++++++++++++++++++++++++++++++

-To estimate the yearly number of cases of cancer detected per 100,000 insured population under specific screening practices to allow Swiss Re to identify the trends that are important to its critical illness insurance product.
+To estimate the yearly number of cases of breast cancer detected per 100,000 insured population under specific screening practices in order to identify pay-out trends for critical insurance claims (CII).

 3.0 Modeling design and methodology